 (5) A person nominated under subsection (4) may take part in the deliberations of the Council in relation to the formulation of the advice referred to in that subsection, and is eligible to vote on that matter.

-[Section 23 amended by No. 14 of 1996 s.
+[Section 23 amended: No. 14 of 1996 s.
 4.]

 24. Proceedings and meetings of Council